zjnolen/protocols/lab/dna_extraction/ModernButterflyExtraction.md

 ## Day 1 - Tissue Lysis

-1. Using a **decontaminated scalpel** and set of tweezers, remove wings, abdomen, legs, and antennae.
+1. Using a **decontaminated scalpel or microscissors** and set of tweezers, remove wings, abdomen, legs, and antennae.
 Store these in a labelled tube or envelope.
 Transfer **thorax** and **head** to **Eppendorf LoBind tube**.
 This step can be done in advance if the tissue is then stored at -80°C.

-2. Add **180 µl Buffer ATL** to tube with tissue. **Crush** tissue using pestle by grinding agains the sides of the tube.
+2. Add **180 µl Buffer ATL** to tube with tissue. **Crush** tissue using a **decontaminated pestle** by grinding against the sides of the tube.
 Break tissue down as much as possible.

 3. Add **20 µl Proteinase K**, **mix** by vortexing and incubate at **56°C** in agitated water bath **overnight**.